-Reading the acknowledgements I was elated to see the author thanked Augusten Burroughs for his work and the inspiration that he has provided.
+Reading the acknowledgements I was surprised to see the author acknowledge Augusten Burroughs for his work and the inspiration that he had provided to his own literary adventures.
 My re”birth” into bibliophilia (yes it’s a disease) was brought on by reading Burroughs’ memoir Dry, and eventually his other book’s Running With Scissors, and You Better Not Cry.
-Their was much appreciation for his no holds barred approach to writing and was anticipating the same in the author’s honest account of pregnancy.
+There was appreciation for his no holds barred approach to writing and I was anticipating the same in the author’s honest account of pregnancy.
 I was not let down.

 “If I threw a Frisbee at her head, she would be left with two choices: take a Frisbee in the face or have a baby.”

 “Nothing says “I hold my gun sideways” like a bad face tattoo.”

 With regards to the book, let me tell you this book is funny.
 Not side-splitting-wake-up-the-neighbours-next-door-funny, but perpetual-smile-on-my-face-while-reading-funny.
 Unfortunately for me I find few things humorous, so when I come across something that is agreeable to me in nature, I relish it.
 If it’s not overweight men falling off ladders or passionate big-eyed Chihuahua’s dancing the meringue, my chance for laughter is few and far between.
 Congratulations are in order for writing an honest, funny, and heart-warming book with the right amount of testosterone to attempt to balance out the hormonal pregnancy books that occupy the majority of inventory today.
 One of the funnier moments was realized in church of all places.
 Being born a Catholic boy I have experienced the dryness of church.
 If the sermons are not adapted to the minds of youngsters, the adoption of the author’s church habits would definitely make the time go by faster, all the while committing infractions found in the good book.
 Read the book and you will find out, until then I will give you this…